666Dhhh/MOBA-GAME---Beneath-The-Surface/README.md

 P (or Click in base range): Toggle the In-Game Shop to purchase upgrades.

 Tab (Hold): View the Scoreboard (K/D/A, Level, Total Gold).

+🕹️ LIVE DEMO: PLAY IN BROWSER [https://666dhhh.github.io/MOBA-GAME---Beneath-The-Surface/]

+Best experienced on Chrome/Edge.
+Use a keyboard to hunt.